Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Introduction

 \begin{theorem} Given a minimal 4-manifold $(X,\omega)$ as above and any $\s\in\Spinc(X)$,

-where $\omega$ determines the chamber for defining the Seiberg-Witten invariants when $b^2_+(X)=1$. \end{theorem}
+where $SW_X(\s)$ is the Seiberg--Witten invariant defined in Definition~\ref{defn:SW} and $\omega$ determines the chamber for defining the Seiberg--Witten invariants when $b^2_+(X)=1$. \end{theorem}

 When $X$ is not minimal, there is a version of this theorem (see Theorem~\ref{thm:SWGr2}) but it is more involved.
 In particular, it cannot be demonstrated for all spin-c structures on $X$.
-This issue also appears in Taubes' Gromov invariants of a closed symplectic 4-manifold, but thanks to the blow-up formula for the Seiberg-Witten invariants (\cite{OS:Thom}*{Theorem 2.2} and \cite{LiLiu:SW=Gr}*{Proposition 4.3}) we may as well suppose that $X$ is minimal.
+This issue also appears in Taubes' Gromov invariants of a closed symplectic 4-manifold, but thanks to the blow-up formula for the Seiberg--Witten invariants (\cite{OS:Thom}*{Theorem 2.2} and \cite{LiLiu:SW=Gr}*{Proposition 4.3}) we may as well suppose that $X$ is minimal.

-\begin{remark} The definition of the Seiberg-Witten invariants over $\ZZ$ requires a choice of homology orientation of $X$.
+\begin{remark} The definition of the Seiberg--Witten invariants over $\ZZ$ requires a choice of homology orientation of $X$.
 As we will explain in Section~\ref{Homology orientations}, this choice is equivalent to a choice of ordering of the zero-circles of $\omega$ plus a choice of homology orientation of the cobordism obtained from $X$ by removing tubular neighborhoods of the zero-circles.
-We expect that there is a canonical homology orientation on this cobordism determined by $\omega$, and that Theorem~\ref{thm:SWGr1} can be lifted to $\ZZ$ coefficients. \end{remark}
+We expect that there is a canonical homology orientation of this cobordism determined by $\omega$, and that Theorem~\ref{thm:SWGr1} can be lifted to $\ZZ$ coefficients. \end{remark}